Jacqui, Jorge and PJ

-JACQUI TAVIS, 48, Hometown Anchorage, Alaska / Current Hometown, San Diego
+JACQUI TAVIS, 49, Hometown Anchorage, Alaska / CURRENT: Dana Point, California

-JORGE RAMIREZ, 47, Hometown Tijuana, Mexico / Current Hometown, San Diego
+JORGE RAMIREZ, 47, Hometown Tijuana, Mexico / CURRENT: San Diego, California

 I always wanted to be a cross between a jet setter and a gypsy, but I probably fall more into the gypsy category.
 I like to get off the beaten path and away from the tourist zones.
 I am curious about people and lifestyles, and ask a lot of personal questions.
 I hope people take that as a compliment.
 I like to try things that scare me a little.
 I like simple and casual.

 My typical good time would be kayaking in San Felipe.
 Maybe sailing in Belize, or riding horses in Catalina.
 I probably would never choose to stay at an all-inclusive hotel.
 I am not the office type, but have been very fortunate to have held great positions in the corporate world.
 I have worked for Fortune 500 companies that have treated me well.
 Although I've loved most of my jobs, I am probably better suited to be a newspaper reporter.

 I met Jorge many moons ago in a hotel swimming pool in San Felipe, Mexico.
 We definitely hit it off quickly.
 I was living in Los Angeles at the time, and he was living in San Diego.
 I moved to San Diego a couple years after meeting him.

 I thought he was so interesting because he grew up in a much different world than mine.
 Sometimes our different backgrounds and cultures make it hard to understand each other, even now.